black-sliver/c-wszig/README.md

   but it's a lot smaller, avoids dynamic linker issues and has smart system root cert discovery.
 * c-wszig supports compression with context takeover; the latest version of c-wspp did not include any compression, adding compression **without context takeover** would be possible.
-* c-wszig builts are better reproducible - we lost clang32 in msys2 and so 32bit support of c-wspp would need a different toolchain now.
+* c-wszig builds are better reproducible - we lost clang32 in msys2 and so 32bit support of c-wspp would need a different toolchain now.

 ## Supported Platforms